[XCI-433] Address the "Accessibility issue" gap in CAN-01 Created: 08/19/2018 Updated: 08/19/2018

 |Public activity link:||https://software.xsede.org/display/xci-433|

-CAN-01: Run a Remote Job, HTC-01: Run a job set without dependencies
+CAN-01: Run a remote job, HTC-01: Run a set of independent jobs on an HTC resource

 |Effort and Costs:||